 Lt.
-Colonel Abraham Bonnell served under the direct command of George Washington and after the battle of Monmouth was personally praised by George Washington for his bravery in battle.
+Colonel Abraham Bonnell served under the direct command of George Washington and after the battle of Millstone was personally praised by George Washington for his bravery in battle.

 Hunterdon County gave much to the cause of the Revolution, and Clinton had a number of prominent patriots.
 One was Abraham Bonnell who was made Lieutenant Colonel of the Second Regiment of the Hunterdon County Militia in 1777.
 By that time he had participated in discussions that culminated in the Declaration of Independence.
 More than a decade earlier, on March 11, 1766 at the home of David Reynolds, he had been selected as one of the Sons of Liberty, an appointment which was approved at a Town meeting at Ringoe’s Tavern two weeks later.